jamdominguez/Unity-Examples_and_CheatSheet/README.md

 Raycast | Physics2D function used to check if some physic object above current object throwing a ray from a position, to a direction, with length
-OnTriggerEnter2D | Function is executed when a collider enter in another one OnTriggerExit2D | Function is executed when a collider exit of another one
+OnTriggerEnter2D | Function is executed when a collider enter in another one OnTriggerExit2D | Function is executed when a collider exit of another one FindObjectOfType | Find a object with a component GetActiveScene | SceneManagement function, returns the acrive scene, can be used buildIndex to get the scene index in the Build Setting configuration transform.parent.gameObject | Get the parent object sceneCount | From SceneManagement, returns the count of scenes in the hierarchy.

 ## 6.3.
 Hot Keys